kingjuno/amfoss-task/README.md

 | <a href="https://github.com/kingjuno/amfoss-task/tree/master/task-15">Task-15</a> | Project Euler | Done |

 # Intro
 So I am Geo Jolly of cse 24.
-I started coding from 9th grade but was not paying much attention into it.I took CS in grade 11-12 and that's my CS journey until now.<br>
+I am from Kannur Kerala.I started coding from 9th grade but was not paying much attention into it.I ended up taking CS in grade 11-12.Until then I had done some tech stuffs and bit of python.I learned c++ in grade 11-12 and got interested in c++ and still now C++ is my fav language eventhough i have tested some other language like python, js and so on....
+So I usually do some projects to learn a new language or new stuffs in <br>

-Usually i only usually practice cp's.. so if i make into amfoss I have to start involving in web/app development.
+# About Incomplete Tasks
+Had to skip rustic scrapper because I didnt spend much time on it cause it seems waymore boring and difficult to finish.<br>
+I also skipped cs50 because it was too boring ,but still i did pset1.